Mammoth Hot Springs, Upper Terraces

 Across the road from Orange Spring Mound the small travertine cone of Little Burper shows up.
 From a vent on top often a carbon dioxide driven fountain of a few inches height could be seen before the spring ceased flowing at the end of the 1990s.

 Two curves farther from Orange Spring Mound you can spot Aphrodite Terrace at some distance on the lefthand side (east) of the road.
 At this location flowing water was observed for the very first time in 1978, gradually building up terrace structures, which were named by Yellowstone's historian Lee H. Whittlesey.
-After some time of dormancy the Aphrodite Springs came back into action around 2013.
+After some time of dormancy Aphrodite Spring came back into action around 2013.

 Across the road of Aphrodite Terrace the dry basin of Bath Lake is still recognizable.
 Many times in history Bath Lake ran dry and got refilled, for the last time it contained water from 1959 to 1984.
 Its moderate temperatures between 38 and 64 °C (100 -147 °F) tempted many visitors to go swimming, hence the name.
 Even if Bath Lake was quite shallow and swimming was permitted in the old times, it did not prevent bathers from drowning.
 At least two men drowned in Bath Lake, one in 1889 and the other one in 1898.